Pathwise Solutions for Stochastic Hydrostatic Euler Equations under the Local Rayleigh Condition: Introduction

 with the boundary conditions

-Note that in the inviscid case ($\nu=0$), the Neumann boundary condition for $\p_z u$ vanishes.
-Here $(u,w)$ are the horizontal and vertical velocity, respectively, and $p$ stands for the pressure. $\nu$ is the vertical viscosity, and the term $\sigma (u) d W$ stands the external forcing driven by white noise.
-The corresponding deterministic system of \eqref{PE-inviscid-system} can be formally derived as the hydrostatic limit by taking $\epsilon\rightarrow 0$ in the $2D$ NSE or EE in an $\epsilon$-narrow periodic channel $\mathbb T \times (0,\epsilon h)$ and considering the leading order behavior.
+Here $(u,w)$ are the horizontal and vertical velocity, respectively, and $p$ stands for the pressure.
+The term $\sigma (u) d W$ stands the external forcing driven by white noise.
+The corresponding deterministic system of \eqref{PE-inviscid-system} can be formally derived as the hydrostatic limit by taking $\epsilon\rightarrow 0$ in the 2D Euler equations in an $\epsilon$-narrow periodic channel $\mathbb T \times (0,\epsilon)$ and considering the leading order behavior.
 This formal hydrostatic limit has been rigorously proved in \cite{grenier1999derivation,brenier2003remarks,masmoudi2012h} for the inviscid case under the local Rayleigh condition:

 for some positive constant $\kappa$.
-See also \cite{azerad2001mathematical,li2019primitive,li2022primitive} for the rigorous derivation of viscous PEs from the Rayleigh-B\'enard (Boussinesq) system.
+See also \cite{azerad2001mathematical,li2019primitive,li2022primitive} for the rigorous derivation of viscous PEs from the Navier-Stokes equations.